smallbasic/smallbasic.github.io/_build/pages/vade_intro.markdown

 A Quick and Painless Introduction
 =================================

+> Author: Elmar Vogt, F&uuml;rth, GERMANY

-\quick{This chapter is designed to give you an overview over \SB\ and lets you determine whether the language suits your needs.}
+This chapter is designed to give you an overview over SmallBASIC and lets you determine whether the language suits your needs.

 Two Words of Caution
 --------------------